MarcosDemetry/MarcosDemetry.github.io/_hobby/2023-12-21-my-library.md

 For some books, I have also classified subgenres.
 <img src = "/assets/img/hobby-exploring-library/top20_subgenres.png" width ="100%"/>

 My most read author is the one and only N.N.T.
-Then there's popular non-fiction writers Ariely and Gladwell.
+Then there's popular non-fiction writers like Gladwell.
 One or two textbook authors made their way in there as well.
 <img src = "/assets/img/hobby-exploring-library/top20_authors.png" width ="100%"/>

 For most of the books that I've read, I added a rating from 1–5, with 5 being a gripping book